 You might see sellers say they have "mil-spec" tubes.
 Calling tubes "mil-spec" can be misleading but not always for negative reasons.
 The tubes the military gets have to meet the minimum specs outlined in their Omnibus (Omni) contract and pass an inspection.
-That's what you could call the "mil-spec".
+Tubes that go through that process are what you would call "mil-spec".
 I'll keep using "mil-spec" just so you know what I'm referring to but I hate using it when it comes to tubes.
-Almost always, "mil-spec" is used to convey the tube's minimum level of performance, and tubes that are referred to as "commercial" are ones with lower specs than "mil-spec" minimums but usually it's marketing spin because folks want to buy "mil-spec".
-Saying tubes meet Omni VIII "mil-spec" minimums would be the better way to phrase it but unfortunately people want "mil-spec" so sellers are pretty much forced to use the term.
+Almost always, "mil-spec" is used to convey the tube's minimum level of performance, and tubes that are referred to as "commercial" are ones with lower specs than "mil-spec" minimums.
+However, in many cases using "mil-spec" is marketing spin because folks want to buy "mil-spec".
+Saying tubes meet Omni VIII "mil-spec" minimums is a better way to phrase it but unfortunately people want "mil-spec" so sellers are pretty much forced to use the term.
 At the end of the day, reputable sellers are selling tubes that meet the "mil-spec" minimums, so it's technically correct for the most part.
 It is useful if the "mil-spec" minimums are listed.

 To give you an idea of the specs that make a tube "mil-spec", and I'll go over these specs below, the current Omni VIII "mil-spec" minimums are 1600 FOM (64 resolution, 25 signal to noise ratio), photocathode sensitivity 2000, gain between 25,000-110,000, halo 1.0, and EBI 3.0.
 These minimums are average-to-below average for what's available "commercially" although there are tubes with much lower specs.
-"Commercial" tubes may also have blemishes such as spots in the center of the tube.
+"Commercial" tubes may also have more blemishes such as spots in the center of the tube.

 The 3 specs thrown around the most are FOM (figure of merit), resolution (lp/mm), and signal to noise ratio (SNR).
 These specs and all the others are different for every individual tube because of how they're made.
 I'll put a web page at the bottom that goes into detail about how they're made.
 It's pretty wild.